Jaredslocker21/massage-at-solid-gym/README.md

    * What to wear?
    * How to contact us and be contacted by us.

   - As a first time user:
     * I could navigate the website easily.
     * Fill in the Form
     * Find information easily

   - As a returning user:
      * I could find the directions and map easily.
      * For the future I will add a discount section and updates.

  ### Users Interface
- - As a UI design my goal is to offer an attractive, clean and trustworthy website.
+ - As a UI design my goal is to offer an attractive, interactive, clean and trustworthy website.
    * Responds well to both mobile and laptop viewing.
  - Simple to use and understand while, not too much content.
  - Initial frame concepts uses Balsamic wireframes.